QiuCarson/wp-code-button/readme.txt

 == Description ==

-This plugin code prettify plugin using google code prettify.This plugin highlighting of code snippets in your post for WordPress Blog. | ÔÚÄã²©¿ÍÎÄÕÂÖĞÊ¹ÓÃGoogle Code PrettifyÃÀ»¯´úÂë¡£
+This plugin code prettify plugin using google code prettify.This plugin highlighting of code snippets in your post for WordPress Blog. | åœ¨ä½ åšå®¢æ–‡ç« ä¸­ä½¿ç”¨Google Code Prettifyç¾åŒ–ä»£ç ã€‚

 Related Links: